Finance

 AI-assisted financial reporting, FP&A analysis, recurring monitoring, commentary, visuals, and workflow automation

-Standardize finance inputs and use AI to accelerate recurring FP&A analysis and financial reporting—generating KPI dashboards, variance commentary, flash reports, profitability insights, forecast narratives, board-ready packs, dashboard views, and reporting workflows while connecting finance, data, and commercial context.
+Standardize finance inputs and use AI to accelerate recurring FP&A analysis and financial reporting—generating KPI dashboards, variance analysis, commentary, board and management packs, linked reporting workbooks, dashboard views, and recurring reporting workflows while connecting finance, spreadsheets, documents, and commercial context.

 Why the human is still essential here

-A finance leader must define KPI, forecasting, profitability, and accounting logic, decide what should be monitored and reported, ensure data is reconciled and governed, verify material findings and visuals, interpret business context, and make final judgment calls—AI accelerates recurring analysis, reporting, commentary, dashboarding, and packaging but doesn’t replace CFO accountability.
+A finance leader must define KPI, forecasting, profitability, and accounting logic, decide what should be monitored and reported, ensure data is reconciled and governed, verify findings, narratives, linked statements, and visuals, interpret business context, and make final judgment calls—AI accelerates recurring analysis, reporting, commentary, and reporting-pack assembly but doesn’t replace CFO accountability.

 How people use this